 There’s so much freedom that comes with living away from home, but there’s also a lot of responsibilities.
-Managing expenses, food, and household tasks can be tricky, especially if you have to coordinate with other people, but it doesn’t have to be.
+Managing expenses, food, and household tasks can be tricky, especially if you have to coordinate with other people, but it doesn’t have to be a big stress.
 Here are some tips and tricks for managing money and other responsibilities in a share house.

 Shared vs Individual expenses